BellezaEmporium/bellezaemporium.github.io/EA_Analysis.md

 SHA3-256("allUsersGenericId" + "IS" + "l)%ge7fomILhfj*Qfi+,")
 ```

 This was an important correction to my earlier thinking.
-EA didn't use a hardware hash in every file decipher, but used a hardcoded string, in an homemade SHA3 hasher function.
+EA didn't use a hardware hash in every file decipher, but used a hardcoded string in a specific flag, for specific files, in a homemade SHA3 hasher function.

 ## Following the data into AES